| YOU ARE IN: HISTORY

 The Queen watches some of the Battersea boys "Dig For Victory" behind the village hall.

 (If you are young we will remind you that this was not

-our present Queen but Queen Elizabeth the Queen Mother.)
+our present Queen but the late Queen Elizabeth the Queen Mother.)

 FISH & CHIPS

 EVERY TUESDAY 4.30pm - 7.15pm